MinikPLayer/MRalozerca-godot/README.md

-# MRalozerca2-godot
+# MRalozerca-godot
-Created using Godot 3.5.2-mono
+MRalozerca port using the Godot 3.5.2-mono engine.

+Created mostly for learning purposes.